domeengine/dome/docs/modules/audio.md

 An audio file is loaded from disk into memory using the `load` function, and remains in memory until you call `unload` or `unloadAll`, or when DOME closes.

+The API for DOME's audio engine is heavily influenced by [this talk](://www.youtube.com/watch?v=Vjm--AqG04Y) by Guy Somberg.

 ### Example

 ```wren